ylhyra/ylhyra_content/not_data/content/explanations/Culture/Written_Icelandic.md

 Newspapers drop certain words from the headlines:

-*''Fylgjast grannt með. –'' A normal sentence would be: „''Þau fylgjast grannt með.''“
+*''Fylgjast grannt með. –'' A normal sentence would be: „<i>Þau fylgjast grannt með.</i>“

 ## Word use
 Examples of words use you can only use in written language:

 *''Það var snemma morguns '''er''' hann lagði af stað. –'' '''Er''' is not the verb "to be", instead it means "when".